 This UNESCO World Heritage Site is famous for its scenic beauty and sheer cliffs.
 It’s 5 kilometres long starting Lluc or Gorge Blau and passing through difficult passages take almost more than half a day to complete.
 But the reward if coming downhill is the beautiful Sa Calobra at the end.

-We didn’t walk the Torrent de Pareis.
+We didn’t hike the Torrent de Pareis, although my brother and his wife have a few times.
 But we did explore one end of it.
 Here’ sis, brother and sis-in-law exploring the holes in a rock.
 Can you spot all three of them?

 And here’s them all busy taking pics.